ONEOK Inc. (OKE) is primed for evolution with the beta value of 1.67

 Sponsored

-The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 1859561 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Energy managed to top a trading volume set approximately around 4120251 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 ONEOK Inc. (OKE) in the eye of market guru’s